 (Mandatory Information)

+A1 FORmal representation

+This chapter describes two formal representations of the Arden syntax.
+The first is the Backus-Naur Form while the second is the XML representation.
+Either one or the other can be used to write a normative MLM.

+A1.1 Backus-NAUR FORM

-A1 Backus-NAUR FORMThe MLM syntax is defined using Backus-Naur Form (BNF) (3).
+The MLM syntax is defined using Backus-Naur Form (BNF) (3).
 In the interest of readability and computability, the context free grammar is expressed in Backus-Naur Form rather than in the more compact Extended Backus-Naur Form (EBNF) (3).
 The following definitions hold:

 <expression> - represents the non-terminal expression